Add Contextual Menu on Your Website With HTML5

 </menu>

-Now, for the contextual menu to appear on the screen when we perform a right-click, we use a new HTML attribute named contextmenu.
-This attribute is used to pick up the menu with the ID specified; given our example above we can target our contextual menu with contextmenu=context-menu-id.
+For the contextual menu to appear on screen when right-clicking, use the new HTML attribute contextmenu.
+This attribute selects the menu with the specified ID.
+In our example, target the menu with contextmenu="context-menu-id".

-We can assign the attribute in a body tag if we want to use the contextual menu on the whole page.
-We can also add it in an HTML element to use the menu exclusively within that element.
+Assign the attribute to the <body> tag to use the contextual menu on the entire page.
+Alternatively, add it to a specific HTML element to use the menu exclusively within that element.

-The new contextual menu will appear within the Operating System menu as seen below.
+The new contextual menu appears within the operating system menu, as shown below.

 Adding an Icon

-I’m sure that many of you have seen some contextual menu appear with an icon beside it.
-In some cases, an icon could be a great visual aid that could help users to relate to and understand the menu purpose quickly.
-Additionally it also give users a clue of which application is associated with the new menus.
+Many of you have likely seen contextual menus with icons beside them.
+In some cases, an icon can be a great visual aid, helping users quickly understand the menu’s purpose.
+Additionally, it gives users a clue about which application is associated with the new menus.

-We can also add an icon to our HTML5-based contextual menu easily using the icon attribute, for example:
+Add an icon to the HTML5 contextual menu using the icon attribute:

 <menu type="context" id="context-menu-id">